equalframework/equal-doc/docs/architecture-concepts/http-native.md

 # HTTP native

-eQual complies with HTTP standards by natively analyzing HTTP messages to route client requests to the appropriate controller and outputting data as an HTTP response.
+eQual complies with HTTP standards by natively analyzing HTTP messages to route client requests to the appropriate controller.

-A controller can announce which content-type it uses for the output.
+A controller can announce which content-type must be used for the output.
 And in all situations, the output is sent to the STDOUT stream.
-For that reason, eQual can can seamlessly be used in both CLI or ReSTful API context.
+For that reason, eQual can can seamlessly be used in both CLI or HTTP context.

-The following schema uses number lists, representing the order in which the elements happen.
+The following schema summarizes the way HTTP requests are handled in order to generate a response.

 ![http-request](../assets/img/http-request.drawio.png)